IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifccsv.rst

                             How to represent true values.
 Defaults to YES.
       --bool_false BOOL_FALSE
                             How to represent false values.
 Defaults to NO.
+      --concat CONCAT       How to concatenate lists.
+Defaults to ', '.
       -q QUERY, --query QUERY
                             Specify a IFC query selector, such as "IfcWall" -a ATTRIBUTES [ATTRIBUTES ...], --attributes ATTRIBUTES [ATTRIBUTES ...]